viascom/nanoid-postgres/README.md

 Check out our [Nano ID for MySQL/MariaDB](https://github.com/viascom/nanoid-mysql-mariadb) repository to use the same capabilities in your MySQL/MariaDB databases.

+Absolutely!
+Here's a revised section for your README:

+---

+Got it!
+Let's keep it welcoming and straightforward, without emphasizing the number of current developers.

+---

+## 🌱 Contributors Welcome

+- **Encountered a Bug?** Let us know with an issue.
+Every bit of feedback helps enhance the project.

+- **Interested in Contributing Code?** Simply fork and submit a pull request.
+Every contribution, no matter its size, is valued.

+- **Have Some Ideas?** We're always open to suggestions.
+Initiate an issue for discussions or to share your insights.

+All relevant details about the project can be found in this README.

+Your active participation is a cornerstone of **nanoid-postgres**.
+Thank you for joining us on this journey.

 ## Authors 🖥️

 * **Patrick Bösch** - *Initial work* - [itsmefox](https://github.com/itsmefox)